 There is a large debate on the implementation of the European Solidarity Corps on the national level.
-The major issue in this discussion is on the role of the National Youth Service and how it can support youth organisations in hosting or sending youth volunteers.
+The major issue in this discussion has to do with the role of the National Youth Service and how this structure can support youth organisations in hosting or sending youth volunteers.